Authentication

 To understand the JWT format, here is a code sample using the jsonwebtoken authentication module:

-is a secret key that you get from the ApiRTC authentication configuration interface,#YOUR APIKEY_HERE#
+#YOUR_USER_ID#is the user identifier used in the external user management system,#YOUR_SECRET_HERE#is a secret key that you get from the ApiRTC authentication configuration interface,#YOUR APIKEY_HERE#is an apiKey you get from the ApiRTC console.

 Continue reading about JWT Authentication